Cardiac (character): Fighting resumes

-Fear Itself

-During the Fear Itself storyline, Cardiac deals with the fear and chaos in his area when he comes across Charles Davies, CEO of Jerixo Healthcare, and tries to help his son who has meningitis.

 Working with Superior Spider-Man

-As Dr. Elias Wirtham, he opens the new Hospital for Emergency Aid and Recuperative Therapy (H.E.A.R.T.) in the former site of Mister Negative's homeless shelter.
-As Cardiac he has stolen items to help aid patients being treated there.
-On a trip to "procure" a device to help a girl with severe brain damage from "The Boneyard" (a police impound for confiscated supervillain items), he fights with the Superior Spider-Man (Doctor Octopus' mind in Peter Parker's body).
+Elias Wirtham opens the Hospital for Emergency Aid and Recuperative Therapy (H.E.A.R.T.) in the former site of Mister Negative's homeless shelter F.E.A.S.T.
+As Cardiac, he steals stolen items to help aid patients being treated there.
+On a trip to "procure" a device to help a girl with severe brain damage, he battles the Superior Spider-Man (Doctor Octopus' mind in Peter Parker's body).
 Due to Peter's interference with Doctor Octopus, Cardiac is able to temporarily stun Spider-Man with a strong blast and escape with the Neurolitic Scanner (a device that Doctor Octopus had invented to develop his mind link to his tentacles), but not without being tagged by an old spider-tracer.
 Wirtham is preparing the Neurolitic Scanner that he previously stole to scan the brain of his patient Amy Chen to find a damaged area of her brain.
 It becomes difficult due to the complexity of the device.
 Cardiac replies that the only one who can handle it properly is Otto Octavius.
-When Wirtham is preparing for his surgery, the alarms at H.E.A.R.T.
-Clinic activate.
-As Wirtham changes into Cardiac, he notices a Spider-Tracer as Otto arrives.
-Otto demands that Cardiac surrenders the Neurolitic Scanner, and Cardiac refuses.
+Octavius demands that Cardiac surrenders the Neurolitic Scanner, and Cardiac refuses.
 They battle in the hospital.
-While Otto tries to fend off the attacks, Cardiac tries to delay him but fails.
-Otto finds the Neurolitic Scanner on Amy's head and even tries to retrieve it, but Peter refuses to allow him to do so until Cardiac manages to stop him.
-Otto demands an explanation, and Cardiac reveals that when Otto tried to kill the planet with his Heat Satellites, he didn't considered about those who were already sick like Amy (whose parents died in an accident caused by his scheme), and she barely survived with severe brain damage.
-Otto feels remorse for this and decides to help Cardiac with the surgery, offering to perform the surgery himself.
-Even though Otto is having minor afflictions with his hand, the surgery is a success.
-Cardiac thanks Spider-Man for the help, and Otto replies that he was wrong about him and offers his help on anything which makes Cardiac allow Otto to borrow the Neurolitic Scanner.
+While Octavius tries to fend off the attacks, Cardiac tries to delay him but fails.
+Octavius finds the Neurolitic Scanner on Amy's head and even tries to retrieve it, but Peter refuses to allow him to do so until Cardiac manages to stop him.
+Octavius demands an explanation, and Cardiac reveals that Amy sustained brain damage in an attack when Octavius tried to devastate Earth with his heat satellites.
+Octavius feels remorse for this and decides to help Cardiac with the surgery, offering to perform the surgery himself.
+Cardiac thanks Octavius, who replies that he was wrong about him and offers his help on anything.
+Cardiac allows Octavius to borrow the Neurolitic Scanner.